python-poetry/poetry/docs/cli.md

 ## install

 The `install` command reads the `pyproject.toml` file from the current project, resolves the dependencies, and installs them.
+It also uninstalls packages that are not required per default.

 ```bash
 poetry install